 - (a) Notes are to be written covering the key points of the conversation.
 The exact date and offenses should be included.
-Employee excuses, protests, and reasons should be included. - (b) When the employee returns from the decision making leave the employee will be given a letter summarizing the decision making leave incident and the employee's decision.
+Employee excuses, protests, and reasons should be included. - (b) When the employee returns from the Decision Making Leave, the employee will be given a letter summarizing the Decision Making Leave incident and the employee's decision.
 This letter should be written by the supervisor using the notes mentioned in (a) above.
 The letter will advise the employee that termination could follow should they fail to live up to their commitment to maintain total performance and abide by all Company rules. - (c) The original copy of the letter is given to the employee.
-The immediate supervisor retains a copy of the letter and a copy is placed in the employee's Personnel (701) file.
-The supervisor will also make a notation of this discussion on the Employee's Performance Record sheet (Attachment 1). - (d) A DML is active for twelve (12) months. - (e) Refer to the Authority Level and Documentation Chart for approvals required.
+The immediate supervisor retains a copy of the letter and a copy is placed in the employee's Personnel (701) File.
+The supervisor will also make a notation of this discussion on the Employee's Performance Record sheet (Attachment 1). - (d) A DML is active for twelve (12) months.